 Fortunately, you don’t need to be a certified accountant to obtain work as a bookkeeper.
-Instead, you need to prove your math skills are there, and that you know how to use computing technology well.
-Plus, you should have a passion for helping people, since your work will be for the betterment of a business and all its employees.
-For remote bookkeeping positions, check out companies like Belay and Fix My Cash Flow.
+Instead, you need to prove your math skills are there and that you know how to use computing technology well.
+Plus, you should have a passion for helping people since your work will be for the betterment of a business and all its employees.
+For remote bookkeeping positions, check out companies like Belay and Intuit.

-As the name implies, a transcriptionist writes down what people are saying.
+As the name implies, a transcriptionist types out what people are saying.
 The task of remote transcription is slightly different, though.
 Rather than attending a meeting or hearing and keeping notes, you’ll be turning audio or visual recordings into written documents.

-To get this type of work, you have to be a fast and accurate typist, as you will most likely be transcribing in a word processor and sending the file to your boss when you’ve finished.
-To that end, you’ll need a working computer and nice headphones.
+To get this type of work, you must be a fast and accurate typist, as you will most likely be transcribing in a word processor and sending the file to your boss when you’ve finished.
+To that end, you’ll need a working computer and high-quality headphones.
 Some transcribers also have a foot pedal so they can stop and start their recordings without moving their hands from the keys.

 5. Virtual Assistant

 If you have any administrative or clerical experience, you’re in luck!
 You no longer have to go into an office to serve as someone’s assistant.
-Instead, you can take tasks virtually through many reputable sites, including Fancy Hands and Zirtual.
+Instead, you can take tasks virtually through many reputable sites, including Byron and Zirtual.